ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 ![](images/olap-etl-4.png)

+* Select an existing connection string from the available dropdown or create a new one.
-If you chose to create a new connection string for this OLAP task, you can input its name and the destination here.
-Multiple destinations can be defined.
+* If you choose to create a new connection string you can enter its name and destination here.
+* Multiple destinations can be defined.
 <br/>
 ### OLAP ETL Destinations